cazala/coin-hive-stratum/README.md

   * `accepted`: a hash that was sent to the pool was accepted.

-## Healthcheck
+## Health Check

-The proxy provides a few endpoints to do some healthchecks:
+The proxy provides a few endpoints to do some health checks:

 * `/ping`: always responds with a `200`.